plomgrading/plom/doc/source/manage.rst

 Technical docs
 --------------

-* The command-line tool :doc:`plom-manager` is the current front-end for most tasks related to returning work.
+* The command-line tool :doc:`plom-manager` directly launches the Plom Manager.
+It can also be launched by logging into :doc:`plom-client` using the ``manager`` account.

+* For scripting or other advanced usage, you can ``import plom.manager`` in your own Python code.
+See :ref:`module-plom-manager`.